ash1ni/ash1ni/README.md

-- 👋 Hi, I’m @ash1ni
+- 👋 Hi, I’m Ashwini Kumar Pandey
 - 👀 I’m interested in development and solving problems
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I am always open for discussions and problem solving
 - 📫 How to reach me my linked in profile is: https://www.linkedin.com/in/ashwini-pandey-a681051b9

 <!---